Sarah Kennefick MBACP (Accred) Counselling and Psychotherapy

 |Face to face counselling:||Yes|

-My working hours are flexible (daytime and evening) and I am happy to have a telephone or email conversation with you about your personal situation before booking any appointments.
+My working hours are flexible (daytime and weekends) and I am happy to have a telephone or email conversation with you about your personal situation before booking any appointments.